Corporate Performance Management

 Corporate performance management (CPM) is an organization-wide approach to steering results across both financial and non-financial dimensions.

-It integrates goals, measures, feedback, and learning at individual, team, and enterprise levels to ensure strategy is executed effectively (Presti 2021).
+It integrates goals, measures, feedback, and learning at individual, team, and enterprise levels to ensure strategy is executed effectively (Presti, 2021).

 Theoretical foundations